Deed of Trust Definition

 Deed of Trust vs. Mortgage

-Both a deed of trust and a mortgage allow the home buyer to put up the property as collateral for the home loan.
+A deed of trust and a mortgage allows the home buyer to put up the property as collateral for the home loan.
 However, a mortgage is an agreement between only two parties: the lender and the borrower[5].
-When a borrower signs a mortgage, they give the legal title directly to the lender as security for the loan.
+When borrowers sign a mortgage, they give the legal title directly to the lender as security for the loan.

 Another difference between a deed of trust and a mortgage is the foreclosure process.
 With a deed of trust, foreclosures do not require any judicial proceeding[6].
 The trustee may easily proceed with selling the property on the lender’s behalf, and the borrower cannot buy the property back after the foreclosure sale.